I am a parent of two small children, and I have been investing for both of them ever since each arrived home from the hospital.

 - Available: Sign up here

-A great option to consider is Backer.
-Backer, a hassle-free 529 Savings Plan where your family and friends can play a role, has helped families save over $20 million toward college in just minutes.
+A great 529 plan option to consider is Backer.
+Backer—a hassle-free 529 savings plan where your family and friends can play a role—has helped families save more than $30 million toward college in just minutes.

-You are able to invest using Backer’s portfolio of low-cost index funds including: large company stocks (S&P 500), small cap stocks (Russell 2000) international company shares (MSCI EAFE Index), U.S. government bonds (Barclays Aggregate Bond Index).
+Backer allows you to invest in a portfolio of low-cost index funds that track major indexes of large company stocks (S&P 500), small-cap stocks (Russell 2000), international company shares (MSCI EAFE Index), and U.S. government bonds (Barclays Aggregate Bond Index).

 You can share an invite code for friends and family to make contributions to a 529 savings plan for birthdays, holidays, or other noteworthy events (like making honor roll).